Heaton Norris

-Heaton Norris is a suburb of the Metropolitan Borough of Stockport, Greater Manchester, England.
+Heaton Norris is a suburb of Stockport, Greater Manchester, England.
 It is one of the Four Heatons, along with neighbours Heaton Chapel, Heaton Mersey and Heaton Moor.
-Originally within the boundaries of the historic county of Lancashire, part of Heaton Norris was annexed to the County Borough of Stockport in 1835; Heaton Chapel and Heaton Moor followed in 1894 and the remnant in 1913.
+Originally within the boundaries of the historic county of Lancashire, part of Heaton Norris was annexed to the County Borough of Stockport in 1835; Heaton Chapel and Heaton Moor followed in 1894, and the remnant in 1913.

 History

-Historically part of Lancashire, Heaton Norris was part of the Manchester barony of the Grelley family, but between 1162 and 1180 it belonged to William le Norreys.
+Historically part of Lancashire, Heaton Norris was part of the Manchester baronry of the Grelley family, but between 1162 and 1180 it belonged to William le Norreys.

 In the early 13th century, Heaton Norris, a sub manor of Manchester, encompassed all of the Four Heatons.
 It was escheated (i.e. reverted) to the manor of Manchester in around 1280.
-In 1322, there were 32 dwellings suggesting a population of 150, the ten freeholders of the escheated manor had the right to graze on common pasture and to cut wood.
+In 1322 there were 32 dwellings suggesting a population of 150, the ten freeholders of the escheated manor had the right to graze on common pasture and to cut wood.
 There was no chapel of ease, unlike neighbouring St Ostwalds at Didsbury, and it did not get one until St Thomas' was built in 1758.

 The township remained part of the parish of Manchester in the Salford Hundred of Lancashire until 1835 when the southern portion of the parish was absorbed into Stockport.
 In 1866 Heaton Norris became a separate civil parish, in 1894, under the Local Government Act 1894, it was divided again, with a portion becoming part of Stockport county borough in Cheshire, and the remaining part forming the Heaton Norris urban district in Lancashire.
-A further 16 acre transferred in 1901, and the remainder, Heaton Moor and Heaton Chapel, was added to Stockport county borough on 9 November 1913.
-There was a plebiscite in the 1930s on whether the area wished to become part of Manchester again, but the vote was lost.
+A further 16 acre transferred in 1901, and the remainder, Heaton Moor and Heaton Chapel, was added to Stockport County Borough on 9 November 1913.
+There was a referendum in the 1930s on whether the area wished to become part of Manchester again, but the vote was lost.
 On 1 April 1936 the parish was abolished and merged with Stockport.
 In 1931 the parish had a population of 13,410.
 Since 1974, it has formed part of the Metropolitan Borough of Stockport in Greater Manchester.